dxdxdt/proone/doc/dev_notes.md

 ### Put Mbed TLS on Diet
 The build is not light because the Mbed TLS library is extensive.
-Proone is tested using default Mbed TLS config included in Buildroot, but size reduction may be achieved by disabling unnessary features like threading and DTLS support.
+Proone is tested using default Mbed TLS config included in Buildroot, but size reduction may be achieved by disabling unnessary features.

+* Threading
+* DTLS
+* TLS Renegotiation
+* ZLIB

 ### Don't Build Clean-up Code
 Disabling clean-up code for release build is widely accepted technique to reduce